 Contradicting this very idea, is an example below.
 In this example, even though just the "text" property is sufficient for unique identification, you might still want to use "class" property for identification.

 Here is the rationale.
 The text, "Products" is so generic, that some other div element may come up in the application screen in the future with the same text. "text" alone may not significant enough to rely on.
 Adding "class" property which reads "menuHeader" seems to be very appropriate for the functional significance of this element.

 Once again, there is no golden rule.
 Be judicious with these concepts and apply in your environment as you deem fit.

 Extraneous space characters

-If the attribute value includes leading or trailing spaces or some times multiple consecutive spaces, it may not be preferred as part of Selector.
-These space characters may change in the future and it is hard to troubleshoot as the text value looks pretty similar.
-So, avoid such attributes if possible.
+If the attribute value includes leading or trailing spaces or some times include multiple consecutive spaces, make effort to stabilize the attribute value.
+You can utilize Regular expression patterns to eliminate such discrepancies.
+Multiple or leading/trailing space characters may change in the future and it is hard to troubleshoot as the text value looks pretty similar.

 href attribute and other URL based values